lan-k/Casecrossover/README.md

 https://bmcmedresmethodol.biomedcentral.com/articles/10.1186/s12874-021-01408-5

+Upcoming article describing methods to reduce bias due to chronic exposure with and without switching:

+Kubota K, Kelly TL.
+Bias due to within-subject exposure dependency with or without bias due to lack of pairwise exchangeability when exposure is chronic in case-crossover and case-time-control studies: A simulation study.
+Am J. Epidem., in press.

+# Code
 There are R and SAS versions of the code.
+T

 R code examples: 1_CXO_weights.R
 SAS macro: SAS Code/CXO_wt.sas

+There are separate R functions for case-crossover (CXO_wt, CXO_wt_boot) and case-time-control (CXO_tc_wt, CXO_tc_wt_boot) designs.
+They are available with or without a binary time-varying confounder.

 Other files are data set up scripts or functions for the weighted analysis.